 • 3 years of social studies including history

 To properly evaluate the academic background of home schooled applicants, Oberlin College has separate application requirements for admission.
 All of the following are required unless otherwise noted.
+The College of Arts & Sciences does not require an application fee.

-- To be completed online at the
+To be completed online at the Common App website.

 Writing Supplement to the Common Application